Background pattern

 About the medicine

-How to use Cinfadol 11,6 mg/g gel
+How to use CINFADOL 11.6 mg/g GEL

 Introduction

-Prospect: information for the user
+Prospect: Information for the user

 Cinfadol 11.6 mg/g gel

-Read this prospect carefully before starting to use this medicine because it contains important information for you.
+Read the entire prospectus carefully before starting to use this medication because it contains important information for you.

-Follow exactly the administration instructions of the medicine contained in this prospect or those indicated by your doctor or pharmacist.
+Follow exactly the administration instructions of the medication contained in this prospectus or as indicated by your doctor or pharmacist.

-• Keep this prospect, as you may need to read it again.
+• Keep this prospectus, as you may need to read it again.

 • If you need advice or more information, consult your pharmacist.

-• If you experience adverse effects, consult your doctor or pharmacist, even if they are not listed in this prospect.
+• If you experience adverse effects, consult your doctor or pharmacist, even if they are adverse effects that do not appear in this prospectus.
 See section 4.

 • You should consult a doctor if it worsens or does not improve after 7 days.

-1. What is Cinfadol and what is it used for
+1. What Cinfadol is and what it is used for

 • small bruises, blows, strains,

-• stiff neck or other contractures,
+• torticollis or other contractures,

-• lower back pain,
+• lower back pain (back pain),

 • mild sprains resulting from a twist.